ADVICE FOR FIRST-YEAR STUDENTS INTERESTED IN COMPUTER SCIENCE

 -

-CPSC 100 Introduction to Computing and Programming,
+CPSC 1001 Introduction to Programming,

 -

-CPSC 110 Python Programming for Humanities and Social Sciences
+CPSC 1100 Python Programming for Humanities and Social Sciences

 teaches students to apply computing techniques in the fields of social sciences & humanities by analyzing data.
 No previous programming experience is required.
 This course is intended for students of social sciences & humanities majors, but other majors are also welcome.